jinghuazhao/INF/tryggve.md

 ### R/EasyQC and R/EasyStrata

-The version is 18.1 rather than 9.2 and 8.6 currenly online, https://www.uni-regensburg.de/medizin/epidemiologie-praeventivmedizin/genetische-epidemiologie/software/.
+The version is 18.1 rather than 9.2 and 8.6 currently online, https://www.uni-regensburg.de/medizin/epidemiologie-praeventivmedizin/genetische-epidemiologie/software/.

 ## URLs